cgrotz/kademlia/README.md

 ========

 # Description
 This is a basic DHT implementation using the Kademlia routing protocol.
 It's not an implementation of a full Kademlia node.
-I will provide an example of such an example later.
+You can find an example implementation of a Kademlia node here: https://github.com/cgrotz/kademlia-example

 # Usage
 Simply include Kademlia as a dependency in your code: